DUI and DWI Attorneys in Wilmington, NC

 All 50 states have now set .08% Blood Alcohol Concentration (BAC) as the legal limit for Driving Under the Influence (DUI).
 For commercial drivers, a BAC of .04% can result in a DUI conviction nationwide.
 For those under 21 years old, there is a zero tolerance limit―even the smallest amount of alcohol is grounds for a DUI arrest.

-Should you ever find yourself faced with a DUI arrest, your first step should be to hire the services of a DUI attorney.
+Should you ever find yourself faced with a DUI arrest, your first step should be to hire the services of the best Wilmington DWI lawyer.
 Mason & Mason are highly trained in the DUI and DWI laws of North Carolina, and many times they can lessen your fines or penalties.

 Being convicted of driving under the influence can also impact your life in ways you may not be aware of, including: loss of employment (and the inability to be employed in certain jobs in the future), higher insurance rates, serious financial setbacks, personal and family embarrassment, and having that conviction on your driving records for years―if not forever.